brendonco/react-checkout-sys/README.md

 ### Setup

-* npm install or yarn install
+* npm install or yarn or yarn install
 * npm run start or yarn start
 * This will launch chrome browser and listen at port 3000. http://localhost:3000/products
 * Place the company name after products to apply specific company discounted item. e.g. http://localhost:3000/products/apple